jgneff/openjfx/README.md

   build_url: https://launchpad.net/~jgneff/+snap/openjfx-candidate/+build/1328667
 ```

-The `image-info` section is followed by other sections that provide the name and version of each package used during the build and each package included in the run-time image.
+The `image-info` section is followed by other sections that provide the name and version of each package used during the build and any packages included in the run-time image.

 Having a transparent build process is a good first step, but the only conclusive way to verify a software package is to reproduce it.
-That's the main recommendation of the Linux Foundation in the article [Preventing Supply Chain Attacks like SolarWinds](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds) by David Wheeler, Director of Open Source Supply Chain Security.
-"In the longer term," he wrote, "I know of only one strong countermeasure for this kind of attack: verified reproducible builds."
-So far, the OpenJFX project has only just started to [add the necessary support](https://github.com/openjdk/jfx/pull/446).
+That's the main recommendation in the article [Preventing Supply Chain Attacks like SolarWinds](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds) by David Wheeler, Director of Open Source Supply Chain Security at the Linux Foundation.
+"In the longer term," he writes, "I know of only one strong countermeasure for this kind of attack: verified reproducible builds."
+The OpenJFX project has only just started to [add the necessary support](https://github.com/openjdk/jfx/pull/446).

 ## Usage